From Seed to Bloom: Your Guide for Growing Sweet Peas from Seed

 Fragrant sweet peas are easy to grow from seed and need minimal care.
 They grow best in cool climates with light shade and plenty of water.

 These old-fashioned flowers are perfect for beginning gardeners.
-They grow quickly and reach full maturity within two months if planted at the right time.
+If planted at the right time, they grow quickly and reach full maturity within two months.

 how to grow and care for sweet peas: